Biography

 Marimba

-The marimba soloist Conrado Moya is one of the most relevant interpreters of the instrument in the world today.
-He has been acclaimed for his extraordinary technique and expressive power, and well as for his total commitment on stage.
+The marimba soloist Conrado Moya is currently one of the most representative figures of his instrument internationally.
+He has been acclaimed for his extraordinary technical and expressive abilities, as well as his dedication on stage.

 Conrado Moya